Every business leverages on two fundamental marketing techniques in their operation: inbound marketing and outbound marketing.

 Outbound marketing simply targets everyone.
 Strategies like putting up billboards or handing out leaflets are aimed at the whole market regardless of preference.
 The downside of this is that consumers may become annoyed at the promotion if they’re not interested and it may be too generic to appeal to the right target audience.

 3. One way vs two way communication

-Two-way communication is highly emphasized for inbound marketing.
-The company analyzes the data generated by users, either through survey, poll or interactions with the company’s content and incorporates them into their strategy.
+Two-way communication is highly emphasised for inbound marketing.
+The company analyses the data generated by users, either through survey, poll or interactions with the company’s content and incorporates them into their strategy.
 In this way, the company has a better chance of making an impact on the target audience by understanding their needs and pain points.